Last Updated on April 18, 2023

 The added Schnauzer affectionate nature will make this combination attention-seeking, so be sure to exercise and train them with positive reinforcement and lots of toys.

-27. The Schnauzer and Cocker Spaniel mix (also known as the Schnocker)
+27. Cocker Spaniel & Schnauzer mix (AKA Schnocker)

 A Schnocker is bound to put a smile on your face because the Cocker Spaniel parent is always happy, gentle, and kind to anyone that crosses their path.